 What changes with computer use agents

-• Computer use agents SEE the screen and act like a human: move the mouse, click, type, read the result.
+- Agents see the screen and act like a human.
+They move the mouse, click, and type, then read the result to decide what to do next.

-• They work across any app, including legacy systems and virtualized desktops where RPA struggles.
+- They work across any app, including legacy systems, Citrix environments, and virtualized desktops where traditional RPA struggles.

 How to move without the risk